 Prisoners are already amongst those with the lowest life expectancy within society - a 2010 report from the Prisons and Probation ombudsman found that the average age of male prisoners who had died from natural causes was 56 (versus 78 years for the wider population) and 47 for female prisoners (versus 81) - because of their sedentary lifestyle, poor food and health provision.
 Added to these are the Russian roulette of missed hospital appointments (because of a lack of staff to escort them or inadequate liaison with prison health staff); the perpetual inability to actually see a prison doctor; or when one actually sees one, getting fobbed off with the proverbial paracetamol or the equally common misdiagnosis.

-Now, with these cutbacks in health provision (and pressure to reduce the costs, and therefore size and nutritional value, of prison meals) added to this lethal mix, it inevitably mean that even greater numbers of prisoners will end up dying prematurely, many pointlessly remaining chained to a hospital bed or prison screw in their last moments, or suffering unnecessarily debilitating consequences of the structural "wilful neglect" of the system.
+Now, with these cutbacks in health provision (and pressure to reduce the costs, and therefore size and nutritional value, of prison meals) added to this lethal mix, it inevitably mean that even greater numbers of prisoners will end up dying prematurely, many pointlessly remaining chained to a hospital bed or prison screws in their last moments, or suffering unnecessarily debilitating consequences of the structural "wilful neglect" of a system designed to save money rather than lives.
 [19/11/13]

 PREDICTING VIOLENCE IN PSYCHOPATHS IS 'NO MORE THAN CHANCE'